pixelistik/request_log_analyzer/README.md

 ## Installation
-Download and unzip one of the 64-bit Linux / macOS / Windows binaries from the [releases page](https://github.com/pixelistik/request_log_analyzer/releases/latest) (built on Travis CI servers).
+Download and unzip one of the 64-bit Linux / macOS / Windows binaries from the [releases page](https://github.com/pixelistik/request_log_analyzer/releases/latest) (built on Travis/Appveyor servers).
 The program is a single binary that you run in the terminal.

 Alternatively you can build from source, if you have a Rust toolchain set up: